 So, are we making a big mistake by comparing these two compounds?
 Not really.
 Both Phenylpiracetam and Adderall act on the central nervous system and give a boost to the brain function.
 Can Phenylpiracetam serve as a good alternative to Adderall?
 This article will give you a convincing answer to this frequently asked question.

 Adderall is a mixture of dextroamphetamine and amphetamine – two psychostimulants that influence the chemicals in the brain.
-The drug serves as an effective productivity enhancer and a reliable treatment option for narcolepsy and ADHD.
-Conditions such as anxiety, agitation, and glaucoma, are also treated using this drug.
+The drug serves as an effective productivity enhancer but is only indicated for narcolepsy and ADHD.
 As a cognitive enhancer, Adderall is known to increase mental energy and improve concentration.

-Nothing can come close to Adderall.
-But, the drug falls under the tightly controlled Schedule II of Controlled Substances Act.
-There is a high potential for abuse, and serious risk of side effects such as headaches, mood swings, hypertension, and stroke.
-It is for precisely this reason – to avoid addiction and adverse effects – users are in constant search for Adderall alternatives.
+The drug falls under the tightly controlled Schedule II of Controlled Substances Act.
+There is a high potential for abuse, and serious risk of side effects such asanorexia,panic attacks, fast heart rate, psychosis, seizures, headaches, mood swings, hypertension, and stroke.
+It is for precisely this reason – to avoid addiction and adverse effects – abusers and those receiving it by prescription are in constant search for Adderall alternatives.

 Phenylpiracetam – Is it a good Adderall alternative?